 Natural bone health also enhances a woman’s health span as the years advance.
 Once again, it’s tea to the rescue!
 Tea has well-documented, bone-conserving benefits.
 For starters, drinking tea is linked to higher bone mineral density (BMD), a reduction in hip fractures, and preservation of the hip structure in general.
 And tea helps protect against bone loss even after menopause.

 Bone tissue is intended to naturally break down and build back up throughout your life.
 Green tea can perform double duties in this process because it helps stimulate mineralization to generate bone formation, while simultaneously inhibiting the formation of osteoclasts, the cells that remove bone tissue.

 Can tea make you younger?

-A large amount of recent, cutting-edge science has focused on the factors that influence our ability to grow old gracefully.
-Now, tea is not a “fountain of youth,” but it might make a difference in the rate at which you age.
+Aging gracefully, and the factors that influence our ability to do so, is the subject of much recent, cutting-edge science.
+Of course tea is no “fountain of youth,” but it might make a difference in the rate at which you age.
 Several studies show that black tea, and especially green tea, can help protect your DNA’s telomeres.

 Additional studies show that tea can support healthy aging by promoting eye health and oral health.
 Specifically, tea has been associated with the preservation of retinal function in glaucoma and ischemia and protects against gum disease.